WICG/EventListenerOptions/explainer.md

     detectIt.passiveEvents ? {passive:true} : false);
 ```

 [Modernizr](https://modernizr.com/) is also working on a detect [here](https://github.com/Modernizr/Modernizr/issues/1894), but it hasn't been released yet.
+There is an [open standards debate](https://github.com/heycam/webidl/issues/107) around providing a simpler API for dictionary member feature detection.

 ## Removing the need to cancel events